 Salukis like long-distance running.
 They need to stretch their legs in a full run, so prepare to give them 300-400 yards where they can run.
 Having very little body fat, they will sleep on your bed or couch for comfort when indoors to rest.
 They will become very attached to their humans and do not like to be left alone.

-There is significant debate into the origins of the Akita Inu.
-In 1962, Japanese archeologists unearthed the bones of two canines at the Kamikuroiwa Rock-shelter site.
+There is significant debate about the origins of the Akita Inu.
+In 1962, Japanese archeologists unearthed the bones of two canines at the Kamikuroiwa Rock shelter site.
 Carbon dating put the date of these two dogs at between 9,200 and 9,400 years ago, a time far before the origin of many dog breeds on this list.